UCLA Pacific Review of Ethnomusicology Volume 10 (2002)

 Michael Robinson and Zakir Hussain backstage at Royce Hall an hour before the interview.
 (Photo by Mark Farjeon)

-Music that possesses complexity and clarity at once has always grabbed my attention and stimulated my imagination.
+Music possessing complexity and clarity at once has always grabbed my attention and stimulated my imagination.
 First it was primarily Bach, and then primarily Charlie Parker, and in recent years, the classical music of India, which for myself, surpasses everything which came before.

 Within the tradition of Hindustani music looms the art of tabla drumming, exhibiting a degree of labyrinthal rhythmic sophistication and textural refinement as to seem from another planet.